itabr/UDP_Selective_Repeat_Protocol/README.md

-samir tabriz / stephanie lam
+Samir Tabriz / Stephanie Lam

 Usage for server : ./server <port>

 Usage for client : ./client <hostname> <port> <filename>

 The purpose of this project is to use UDP Socket and C programming language to implement a